webknit/Front-End-Developer-Guidelines/README.md

 There is no reason **NOT** to use the above solutions as they’re supported, can work in most browsers with the polyfill mentioned in the post above **AND** most importantly the standard syntax has a fallback for non supporting browsers.

 ### JS in the HTML
 Where possible there should be **NO** JS in the \<head\> of a HTML document.
-If an error occurs in the head there’s a possibility the rest of the page won’t load.
+This reduces the effects of delays imposed by script loading on other page components.
+Scripts should be concatenated and minified for performance, our grunt set up does that for us on deployment.
+If you’re using plugins or libraries the same rules still apply, they should be consolidated to save on http requests.

+If using jQuery we should look to use a CDN where possible and use a fallback should that not be accessible

+	<script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>
+	<script>window.jQuery || document.write('<script src="assets/js/libs/jquery-1.11.1.min.js"><\/script>')</script>

 - General